Bantolomeus/checklist/README.md

   - [ ] everything that works for the tab key also works for tab + shift just backwards
 - [ ] If a component has more keyboard strokes for interactions, then they also need to work
   - [ ] look up your component(s) [here](https://www.w3.org/WAI/ARIA/apg/patterns/) and implement the accessibility accordingly

+## Functionality
+- [ ] verify that all optional elements are shown in at least one variation in storybook (not necessarily all in one)
+- [ ] verify that all configurations are shown in at least one variation in storybook
+  - [ ] verify that all configurations are working
+  - [ ] verify that all combinations of configurations that are valid work together
 - [ ] verify that every acceptance criteria is fulfilled
 - [ ] verify that everything from in scope is implemented and works
 - [ ] verify that the component behaves as the intended behavior